Billaferd/QuantumNexus/Designers/Quantum Nexus Mission Card Creation Guidelines.md

-# **Quantum Nexus: Mission Card Creation Guide**
+# Quantum Nexus: Mission Card Creation Guide

-## **Section 1: The Philosophy of the Strategic Contract**
+## Section 1: The Philosophy of the Strategic Contract

 Mission Cards represent the most innovative and strategically defining element of Quantum Nexus.
 They are not merely components shuffled into a player's deck; they serve as the foundational blueprint for a player's entire strategy.
-By selecting up to six Mission Cards before the game begins, a player enters into a "Strategic Contract."
+By selecting up to six Mission Cards before the game begins, a player enters into a Strategic Contract.
 This contract dictates the very nature of their game plan before the first card is ever drawn.
 This pre-game act of strategic architecture is a cornerstone of the Quantum Nexus experience, actively rewarding system mastery and deep, deliberate planning.

 This guide establishes a comprehensive framework for designing Mission Cards that are mathematically balanced, thematically resonant, and strategically compelling.
 It integrates the overarching design philosophies of Narrative-First Design and Player Agency to ensure that every Mission Card functions as a rich and purposeful addition to the game's broader ecosystem.
 The ultimate goal is to create Missions that are not just balanced in their mathematical execution, but also serve as compelling narrative and strategic anchors for any deck construction.

-### **The Mission Card as a Three-Fold Engine**
+### The Mission Card as a Three-Fold Engine

 Each Mission Card inherently dictates your chronological progression through the global Theater System.
 Rather than acting as individual, isolated objectives, a Mission provides the legal framework for the early game, a passive advantage representing Theater Level 2, and a massive one-time payoff representing Theater Level 3.
 These higher-tier abilities become available as the Combined Supremacy Score shared between all players on the board increases.
 This mechanic dictates the chronological pacing of a player's overall strategy.